Refine your search:

 Oral presentation

-Current status and perspective of the polarized neutron reflectometer, SHARAKU
+The Current status of the polarized neutron reflectometer SHARAKU

 Takeda, Masayasu; Yamazaki, Dai; Hayashida, Hirotoshi; Kubota, Masato; Maruyama, Ryuji; Soyama, Kazuhiko; Asaoka, Hidehito; Yamazaki, Tatsuya; Yoshida, Noboru*; Sakaguchi, Yoshifumi*; et al.